rhizoome/mustache-remover/README.md

 with a short base62-tag (a-zA-Z0-9) to avoid duplicated titles, which in turn allows always having short wiki links.

-## Repository Status: Sharing / Inactive
+## Repository Status: Personal

-This repository hosts code that I’ve chosen to share publicly for educational, demonstration, or archival purposes.
-Please note the following:

-- **No Active Maintenance**: This project is not actively maintained or updated.
-  It serves primarily as a snapshot of a certain stage of development for those who might find parts of the code useful or interesting.
-I try to accept pull- request, but do not expect anything.
-If interest in the project increases, I might change the repository status.
-- **No Support Provided**: As this is an inactive project, I’m unable to provide support, answer issues, or accommodate pull requests.
+This repository hosts a project that is actively maintained but primarily intended for my personal use.
+It is public for transparency, sharing ideas, and as a resource for others who might find the methodologies or implementations useful.
+Please consider the following:

+- **Status change**: Should there be significant interest in this project, I am open to changing its status to accommodate broader collaboration and development.
+- **Personal Project**: This is a personal project, and while it is actively maintained, it is tailored to my specific needs and use cases.
+- **Limited Support**: Given the personal nature of this project, support and responses to issues or pull requests might be limited.
+I encourage open collaboration but may prioritize changes that align with my personal use.
-- **Use at Your Own Risk**: While you’re welcome to explore, fork, or use the code in your own projects, please do so with the understanding that this repository is provided as-is, without any guarantees on its functionality or security.
+- **Viewing and Forking Encouraged**: You are welcome to view, fork, or use the code in your own projects.
+However, this project is provided as-is, with no guarantees of regular updates or adaptations for broader use.
+- **Contribution Guidelines**: While contributions are appreciated, they should be relevant and beneficial to the project’s ongoing development.
+Please review any provided contribution guidelines before making pull requests.

-Feel free to explore the code and utilize it under the terms of the license attached to this repository!
+Feel free to explore the code, and utilize it under the terms of the license attached to this repository!

 I use this code daily, but I never change anything unless it breaks.